 Social distancing should be practiced throughout your holiday.
 We’ll make this as easy as possible, with signs and crew to guide you.
 If you’re travelling with friends and family (or make new friends on board), there’s no need to physically distance when dining together or meeting in a bar, watching a show or going on a shore experience.
 Shared tables are only available on request, otherwise you will have a table to yourself.

 For now we ask that you wear a mask and physically distance from anyone outside of your travelling group, including crew.
 Your butler or steward will maintain the cleanliness of your stateroom, but we ask that you are not inside at the time cleaning is taking place.

 Public toilets will be available but we would encourage you to use your own bathroom rather than public toilets where possible.

-You can read our latest well-being protocols on our Sailing with confidence page.
+Keep reading for tips on staying well while on board, or read more on our latest well-being protocols on our Sailing with confidence page.

 Eating and drinking.

 You can dine with guests travelling in other staterooms if you wish to but please note, shared tables will only be available when requested, otherwise you will have a table to yourself and your travelling group.

 For your peace of mind, we will not visit any country on the UK government’s red list at the point of travel.